 Individuals or companies may file formal complaints.
 Individuals do not need a lawyer to file a formal complaint.
 However, companies must be represented by an attorney.
 Complaints are assigned to PUC administrative law judges, who hold hearings to gather evidence and then render decisions.
 The five PUC commissioners may then rule on the decisions at a public meeting.

 You can download and save the formal complaint form on your computer by selecting Online Forms from the main menu.
-The form is set up in Word or PDF, so you can type on the screen to fill out the form and then print it out.
+The Formal Complaint Form is set up in Word or PDF, so you can type on the screen to fill out the form and then print it out.

 Register a Formal Complaint to a Proposed Rate Increase - If you would like to file a formal complaint against a utility company's proposed rate increase, you may fill out a Formal Complaint to a Proposed Rate Increase Form.
 Filing this form will make you a party to a legal proceeding or case.
 If you do not wish to be a party to the case, consider filing a Comment to Proposed Rate Increase.